Chemaclass/chemaclass.com/content/blog/2024-03-28-effective-pair-programming.md

 - Navigator: he will pay attention to the bigger picture; eg: architecture, relation between collaborators, object design, etc.
 - Driver: she will pay attention to the small details; eg: naming, code conventions, writing syntax, object design, etc.

-> The pair could --and should-- switch roles occasionally; eg: every X commits pushed, every 10mins, … up to them.
+> The pair could --and should-- switch roles occasionally; eg: every X commits pushed, every 10 mins, … up to them.

-Pair programing should not be just considered as a practice from "seniors" to juniors, but regardless of the level of experience from the team members.
+Pair programing **should not** be just considered as a practice from "seniors" to juniors, but regardless of the level of experience from the team members.

 It is about the collaboration flow, the quality communication, the absence of feeling judged, and the idea of welcoming vulnerability with your peers, knowing they will support and help you.